Khadija bint Khuwaylid: Shia version

 Ibn Shahrashub quoted from al-Sayyid al-Murtada in al-Shafi and al-Shaykh al-Tusi in al-Talkhis, that Khadija was a virgin when she married Muhammad.
-Considering the cultural and intellectual situation in Hijaz, and the high position and status Khadija al-Kubra enjoyed, among other people, it is improbable that she would have married men from Banu Tamim or Banu Makhzum (the two 'low' tribes).
+Considering the cultural and intellectual situation in Hijaz, and the high position and status Khadija al-Kubra enjoyed, among other people, it is improbable that she would have married men from Banu Tamim or Banu Makhzum tribes (the two 'low'; see the Sunni version above).
 Some believe the two children attributed to Khadija were the children of Hala, Khadija's sister.
 After the death of Hala's husband, Khadija took care of Hala and (after Hala's own death) Hala's children.

 Marriage to Muhammad

 Khadija entrusted a friend named Nafisa to approach Muhammad and ask if he would consider marriage.
 When Muhammad hesitated because he had no money to support a wife, Nafisa asked if he would consider marriage to a woman who had the means to provide for herself.
 Muhammad agreed to meet with Khadija, and after this meeting they consulted their respective uncles.
 The uncles agreed to the marriage, and Muhammad's uncles accompanied him to make a formal proposal to Khadija.
 It is disputed whether it was Hamza ibn Abdul-Muttalib, Abu Talib, or both who accompanied Muhammad on this errand.
 Khadija's uncle accepted the proposal, and the marriage took place.
-At the time of the marriage Muhammad was around 23 to 25 years old.
+At the time of the marriage Muhammad was around 22 to 25 years old.

 Khadija was 40 years old at that time according to some sources.
-However, other sources claim that she was aged approximately 28 or 30 during the marriage.
+However, other sources claim that she was aged approximately 28 during the marriage.
+Muhammad's father and grandfather had died before Muhammad reached the age of maturity, leaving him without financial resources.
+With this proposal, Muhammad moved into Khadija's house.

 Children

 Muhammad and Khadija may have had six or eight children.
-(Sources disagree about number of children: Al-Tabari names eight; the earliest biography of Muhammad by Ibn Ishaq, names seven children; most sources only identify six).
+Sources disagree about number of children: Al-Tabari names eight; the earliest biography of Muhammad by Ibn Ishaq, names seven children; most sources only identify six.

 Their first son was Qasim, who died after his third birthday (hence Muhammad's kunya Abu Qasim).
 Khadija then gave birth to their daughters Zaynab, Ruqayyah, Kulthum and Fatima; and lastly to their son Abd Allah.
 Abd Allah was known as at-Tayyib ('the Good') and at-Tahir ('the Pure').
 Abd-Allah also died in childhood.

-Two other children also lived in Khadija's household: Ali ibn Abi Talib, the son of Muhammad's uncle; and Zayd ibn Harithah, a boy from the Udhra tribe who had been kidnapped and sold into slavery.
+Two other children also lived in Khadija's household: Ali ibn Abi Talib, the son of Muhammad's uncle; and Zayd ibn Harithah, a boy from the Kalb tribe who had been kidnapped and sold into slavery.
 Zayd was a slave in Khadija's household for several years, until his father came to Mecca to take him home.
-Muhammad insisted that Zayd be given a choice about where he lived, and Zayd decided to remain where he was, after which Muhammad legally adopted Zayd as his own son.
+Muhammad insisted that Zayd be given a choice about where he lived, and Zayd decided to remain.